+\rebuttal{In this work, we performed a thorough assessment of state-of-the-art contrastive learning methods for regression on structural MRI data.
+Employing a dataset of over 20,000 scans, we show that contrastive learning improves both regression error and transferability compared to standard \rebuttalrev{L1-}supervised deep learning models.} Scaling contrastive pre-training with the proposed $\mathcal{L}^{exp}$ loss establishes new state-of-the-art performance on brain-age prediction and, crucially, yields embeddings that (i) are robust to scanner variation, (ii) capture accelerated ageing in neurodegenerative disease, and (iii) transfer monotonically to clinical classification tasks.
+These properties make CL a strong candidate for building large neuroimaging foundation models that can underpin future precision-medicine pipelines.

-\paragraph{Limitations and future work} First, although we aggregate over 20k scans, racial and ethnic diversity remains limited; future work should verify that the invariance of $\mathcal{L}^{exp}$ extends also to demographic shifts.
+\paragraph{Limitations} First, although we aggregate over 20k scans \rebuttal{and OpenBHB gathers data from different populations}, racial and ethnic diversity remains limited, \rebuttal{especially in the downstream tasks}; future work should verify that the invariance of $\mathcal{L}^{exp}$ extends also to demographic shifts.
 Second, our analysis focuses on T1-weighted MRI; multi-modal extensions (e.g., diffusion or functional MRI) could further enrich the learned representations.
 Third, we treated the site-prediction task as a proxy for scanner bias; a more comprehensive assessment might include vendor, field strength, and pulse-sequence metadata.

-\paragraph{Conclusions} Scaling contrastive pre-training with the proposed $\mathcal{L}^{exp}$ loss establishes new state-of-the-art performance on brain-age prediction and, crucially, yields embeddings that (i) are robust to scanner variation, (ii) capture accelerated ageing in neurodegenerative disease, and (iii) transfer monotonically to clinical classification tasks.
-These properties make CL a strong candidate for building large neuroimaging foundation models that can underpin future precision-medicine pipelines.